luco2018/Intel-HPC-Container/containers/gromacs/README.md

  * Specify host names to run on in “hosts” file
  * Select a communication and Nextork fabric at runtime

- Here is an example to run interactively on 4 node with 24 cores/socket/node setup on the cloud:
+ Here is an example to run interactively GROMACS with the lignocellulose sample on 4 node with 24 cores/socket/node setup on the cloud:

 	$ cat nodelist
 	compute001